← Back To Chapters

 A good method is to go to the review section of your competitors.
 The customers who buy from your competitors should be very similar to your potential customers.

-For positive reviews, pay attention to their feeling and experience, and how the product benefits them:
+For positive reviews, pay attention to their feeling and experience, and how the product benefits them.
+Consider these as part of your 'baseline' product offer - something that your competitors offer so shoppers may be expecting them:

 Look for reviews that are in the 2-4 star range.
-Those reviews tend to be more useful in terms of understanding what customers are looking for.
+Those reviews tend to be more constructive in terms of understanding what customers are looking for.

 This 4-star review indicates shipping packaging is an issue customers care about